 On this page, I list the 10 best laser devices for hair regrowth on the market.
 Rankings are based on average ratings as well as number of reviews.
 Some manufacturers advertise their products as physician recommended.
 However, I do not think that there is any one laser device product that is widely recommended by numerous doctors and dermatologists.

 Many of these laser devices can be purchased used on ebay much cheaper.
 Make sure to also check hair loss forums, consumer reports and Reddit for customer reviews and feedback.
 Many people even try to make their own homemade laser devices to treat hair loss.
 I do not recommend doing so if you can afford to buy any of the below reputable products.
-Talk to your dermatologist or doctor for best advice on any kind of hair loss treatment.
+Talk to your dermatologist or doctor for best advice on any kind of androgenic alopecia related treatment.